7 Tips for Stressless Year-End Payroll Processing

 - Social security numbers

 Many companies issue bonuses for company performance.
-If bonuses are being issued and retirement deductions are being withheld, make sure that the deduction does not exceed the annual limit.
-It is also important that bonuses are processed before the end of 2017 so tax payments are made on time to avoid penalties.
+If you are issuing bonuses and withholding retirement deductions, make sure the deduction does not exceed the annual limit.
+It is also important that bonuses are processed before the end of 2018 so tax payments are made on time to avoid penalties.

 If you have to run another payroll before the end of the year, you will have to review your company, employee, and contractor totals again.